Alberto Onofre: Club career

-Alberto was born in 5 July 1947 in Guadalajara, growing up in the Colonia Fresno neighborhood in the southern half of the city.
+Alberto was born on 5 July 1947 in Guadalajara, growing up in the Colonia Fresno neighborhood in the southern half of the city.
 He the fifth of eleven children of Dionisio Onofre Cabrera and Rafaela Cervantes Ramírez alongside his siblings Ernesto, Guadalupe, Beatriz, Teresa, Ramón, Cristina, Rodolfo, Carlos and Arturo.
 Not having much in his studies, after finishing primary school, he dedicated his career to playing football as he began playing in the streets.
 He was first part of a local club known as "Jalisco" and played in the Liga Poniente until his older brother Ernesto met Guadalajara midfielder Sabás Ponce when Alberto was 12 years old.
 After deliberate hesitation from his father, he finally relented and allowed his son to make his senior debut in 1964 at 17 years of age with a fee of 600 pesos per month.

 Throughout his career with Chivas, he was known for his great touch, ball possession, leadership abilities and field vision, often being the protagonist of caring many goals.
-Later on, he was a part of the winning squad that won the 1969–70 Mexican Primera División, the and the 1969–70 Campeón de Campeones.
+Later on, he was a part of the winning squad that won the 1969–70 Mexican Primera División, the 1969–70 Copa México and the 1969–70 Campeón de Campeones.
 He prematurely retired following the 1973–74 season.